• Skip to main content

 These simple fish cakes have flavors of the Mediterranean

 For the last 2 years, I have always wanted to create a Sephardic take on gefilte fish but alas, wound up calling these Mediterranean fish cakes instead.
 Growing up with lots of Jewish food in the house (hello stuffed cabbage!), yes I ate my fair share of jarred jellied gefilte fish, and honestly I don't remember hating it.
 Mom and grandparents served it usually during Passover on top of a square piece of matzo and garnished with red horseradish.
 Classic and I liked it.
-I honestly still do and I have to give mad props to my friend Chanie from Busy in Brooklyn.
-She has created insanely delicious ways of reinventing gefilte fish for the modern pallet.

 However after recipe testing, I can not call these the gefilte fish that I had envisioned recreating.
 So that will take a few more tries to what I had pictured in my head.
-But, this recipe did come out to be amazingly delicious Mediterranean fish cakes and served along side not 1, but 2 sauces to dip into.
+But, this recipe did come out to be amazingly delicious Mediterranean fish cakes and served alongside not 1, but 2 sauces to dip into.

 Mediterranean Fish Cakes full of bright lemon zest, garlic, leeks and spices and served along side smoky cumin tomato sauce and lemon horseradish to dip into.